leleueri/argos/README.md

 These sentinels examine the number of blocked tasks and send a notification if the result is different of 0.
 There are one sentinel per type of ThreadPool.

+**NOTE:** Blocked tasks sentinel are available since version 2.2 of cassandra

 * stage-counter
 * stage-gossip
 * stage-internal